Kitchen design trends for 2014

 Using units or accessories to add colour to white units

 A new trend is also emerging.
 Rather than using a glass splashback to add a splash of colour to plain white kitchens cabinets, people instead are using a few bright coloured cabinets or accessories.
 This is shown in the 3 pictures below.
 This is a great idea if you’re working to a tight budget as glass splashbacks are expensive so big savings can be made if they are not needed.

 Our unique FREE service finds you the best value kitchen possible by comparing the prices & quality of all kitchens on the market.

-If you’re looking for a budget kitchen, we’ll recommend local showrooms who are much better value than places like Howdens & Wickes.
+If you’re looking for a budget kitchen, we’ll recommend local showrooms who’s kitchens are less expensive & much higher quality than places like Howdens, Wickes & Magnet.

-If you’re looking for a luxury kitchen, we’ll recommend up-market showrooms who don’t charge up-market prices.
+If you’re looking for a luxury kitchen, we’ll recommend the local showrooms who offer the best value luxury kitchens on the market.